rbrockerhoff/SwiftChecker/README.md

 - The test target and source file are there, but I didn't do anything with them.
 - Some build options have been set, most importantly "treat warnings as errors", and "-D DEBUG" in "Other Swift Flags".

+Known issues:
+- Crashed on me once when an app quit automatically - haven't been able to reproduce this yet.
+- The BenchmarkParallel() functions take way too long; I'm still testing this.

 Recent changes:
 - Fixed a bug when applications were automatically quit.
+- Small cosmetic fixes.
+- __conversion() taken out.
 - Some more refactoring for less code.
 - Updated for beta 4.
 Everything marked public or private now!
 - For Debug builds various timing information is printed to the console.